Tiny-Earth/DemoSite/site/src/intro.md

 Diversity within the scientific community supports the broadening of participation in STEM fields.
 When students witness diverse scientist identities and engage in solving real-world problems, they connect with and envision themselves as part of the scientific community [ref].

-These factors—positive self-efficacy, identity, and connection with scientific values—lead to increased persistence in STEM, especially for students from communities that have been historically excluded [estrada_toward_2011](@cite).
+Three factors—positive self-efficacy, identity, and connection with scientific values—lead to increased persistence in STEM, especially for students from communities that have been historically excluded [estrada_toward_2011](@cite).
 Broadening participation in STEM is essential for asking meaningful questions, addressing inequities, and ensuring that STEM benefits everyone.

 ### Effective Teaching